 Taken together, the steps presented below are probably good enough to hide one's involvement in the purchase of a domain name — at least for a while — from all but the most powerful, competent and patient of eavesdroppers.
 At the same time, they are meant to tell a cautionary tale about the point of diminishing returns and the impossibility of "perfect" anonymity.

 It is worth sketching out the difference between pseudonymity, a word we never use for a thing that's pretty common, and anonymity, a word we use all the time but that actually refers to something very rare.
 These concepts can be made as complicated as anything else in the world of digital security, but the most basic definitions are often the most useful.

 Briefly, then, using an assumed name makes you pseudonymous, but in order to be anonymous, you must prevent others from linking that pseudonym to your real identity.

 Fortunately, these things are rarely black and white, so you can probably get away with "not very anonymous" and "really anonymous".
 Or you can do what security people do and talk about "linkability" instead.
 The important thing is to recognise that anonymity (whatever you choose to call it) is a shades-of-grey type situation.
 More specifically, it is worth asking, "prevent who from linking my fake name to my real identity?"
 If the answer is "a tech-savvy billionaire spy who's also my roommate," then you're going to have to be really anonymous.
-If the answer is "someone who's not very clever and doesn't care all that much," then a clever pseudonym might just do the trick.
+If the answer is "someone who's not very clever and doesn't care all that much," then a cool sounding pseudonym might just do the trick.